 Monday saw big gains in capesize freight derivatives and stronger reported fixtures, despite a tiny rise in the overall spot market index.

-Monday saw three new iron ore fixtures reported for Australia-to-China voyages at 10 cents more than deals reported on Friday, with loading around the same time.
+Three new iron ore fixtures were reported for Australia to China voyages at $0.10 more than deals reported on Friday, with loading around the same time.

 This poured fuel on the freight derivatives market, stirring hopes that the seasonally strongest time of the year for the capesize physical market was finally about to kick in after a sluggish October.